-Saturday, September 3rd
+Saturday, September 3

 Resident Student Move-In l 8 a.m. - 1 p.m. l Various Residence Halls

 Attention all resident students!
-Consult your housing packet that you received from Residence Life to see what time slot you were assigned to move into your residence hall.
-It is important you move-in during this time slot as there are hundreds of students moving on to campus!
+Consult your housing packet that you will receive in early-mid August from Residence Life to see what time slot you were assigned to move into your residence hall.
+It is important you move in during this time slot as there are hundreds of students moving on to campus!

 Commuter Student Check-In & Luncheon l 11 a.m. l Gallagher Center Multipurpose Room

 For all commuter students!
 Meet fellow commuters, pickup your NU student ID card, and hear about life on campus as a commuter!
 This session will also help you get ready and excited for a fun NSO weekend!

 Transfer student & Student Veteran Check-In & Luncheon l 12 p.m. l St. Vincent's Hall, rooms 405/406

 Welcome to Niagara to all of our new transfer and veterans!
 During lunch, hear from key campus departments to help get your NU experience started on the right foot!